eerotal/LibreSignage/README.rst

 1. General
 ----------

+Digital Signage is everything from large-scale commercial billboards to smaller advertisement displays, notice boards or digital restaurant menus.
+The possibilities of digital signage are endless.
+If you need to display periodically changing content to users on a wall-mounted TV for example, digital signage is probably what you are looking for.

-LibreSignage is a free and open source, lightweight and easy-to-use digital signage solution.
-LibreSignage can be used to control a network of digital signage clients that display content from 'Slide queues'.
+LibreSignage is a free and open source, lightweight and easy-to-use digital signage solution for use in schools, cafés, restaurants and shops among others.
+LibreSignage can be used to manage a network of digital signage displays.
+Don't let the word network fool you though;
-The slides in these queues can be edited from the LibreSignage web interface.

-LibreSignage includes multi-user support and the permissions of different users are determined based on the groups they belong to ie. users of the group 'editor' can access the LibreSignage slide editor.
-The groups are also used to grant or deny access to different API endpoints.
+a network can be as small as one display on an office wall or as big as 50+ displays spread throughout a larger building.

+LibreSignage also includes multi-user support with password authentication and configurable access control to specific features.
+If a school wants to setup a digital notice board system for example, they might give every teacher an account with slide editing permissions so that teachers could manage the content on the internal digital signage network.
+This way the teachers could inform students about important things such as upcoming tests for example.

-LibreSignage runs on a HTTP web server serving content to normal web browsers.
-This makes it possible to use basically any device with the ability to display web pages from the internet as a client for a LibreSignage instance.
+LibreSignage uses a HTTP web server to serve content to the individual signage displays.
+This means that he displays only need to run a web browser pointed to the central LibreSignage server to actually display content.
+This approach has a few advantages.

+  1. It's simple - No specific hardware/software platform is required.
+     Any system with a fairly recent web browser works.
+  2. It's cheap - You don't necessarily need to buy lots of expensive equipment to get started.
+Just dust off the old PC in the closet, install an up-to-date OS like Linux on it, install a web browser, hide the mouse pointer by default and connect the system to a display.
+That's it.
+The only other thing you need is the server, which in fact can run on the same system if needed.
+  3. It's reliable - The web infrastructure is already implemented and well tested so why not use it.
+  4. It makes editing easy - Displaying content in a browser has the advantage of making slide previewing very simple.
+You can either use the 'Live Preview' in the editor or check the exact results from the actual 'Display' page that's displayed on the clients too.

 2. Features
 -----------

 * Web interface for editing slides and managing the LibreSignage instance.
-* Configurable slide duration, transition animations and other settings.
+* Many per slide settings like durations, transitions, etc.
 * Special markup syntax for easily formatting slides.
 * Live preview of the slide markup in the slide editor.
-* Support for uploading image and video files.
-* Support for embedding remote or uploaded image and video files using specific markup tags.
+* Support for embedding remote or uploaded image and video files.
-* Possibility to schedule slides for a specific time-frame.
+* Support for scheduling specific slides for a specific time-frame.
-* Possibility to give slide modification permissions to other users to collaborate with them on creating a slide.
+* Collaboration features with other users on the network.
-* Separate slide queues for different digital signage clients.
+* Separate slide queues for different sets of signage clients.
-* Multiple user accounts with permissions based on user groups.
+* Multi user support with configurable access control.
-* User settings view for changing passwords and viewing logged in sessions.
-* User management/creation/deletion via the web interface for admin users.
+* User management features for admin users in the web interface.
-* Configurable quotas for actions such as creating slides.
+* Configurable quota for the amount of slides a user can create.
 * Rate limited API for reducing server load.
 * Extensive documentation of features including docs for developers.
-* Documentation written in reStructuredText, making it possible to read it even outside the web interface.
-This is especially useful when reading the developer docs.
 * Extensive configuration possibilities.
-* Modular design.

 3. Project goals
 ----------------